facebook/FBRetainCycleDetector/README.md

 ### Filters

-There could also be retain cycles that we would like to omit.
+There could also retain cycles that we would like to omit.
 It's because not every retain cycle is a leak, and we might want to filter them out.
 To do so we need to specify filters:

 ```objc